 Nearby, Highlands Nature Sanctuary (once home to the popular 20th century nature park known as the Seven Caves) is located about 50 feet above Rocky Fork Creek.
 The caves are not open to the public, protecting the habitat and resident bat population.
 However, visitors will find trails and the Appalachian Forest Museum at the site.
 The museum located on Cave Road just south of the park is a short trip well worth the time.

 Before Paint Creek was impounded to form a reservoir, the creek valley was unrivaled in the state for scenic beauty and its display of wildflowers.
 Some of this unspoiled land yet remains above the still waters of the lake.
-Wild geranium, jewelweed, yarrow and Queen Anne's lace can be found blooming in the woodlands and meadows of the park
+Wild geranium, jewelweed, and yarrow can be found blooming in the woodlands and meadows

 The reservoir provides habitat for numerous waterfowl and shorebirds as well as the great blue heron.
 Osprey and bald eagles have been sighted over the lake.
 The limestone outcroppings on the lake's edge provide nesting habitat for the cliff swallow.
 Other songbirds, raccoons, white-tailed deer and the elusive wild turkey inhabit the park.